How to Cope with Senior Loneliness

 Be your own best friend.
 Use time alone to get in touch with yourself on a deep level by learning to meditate.
 Anyone can do it, and, best of all, it can be done practically anywhere.
 The benefits can be far-reaching and long-lasting, too.

-If you are new to meditation, try sitting quietly for three minutes and focus on something you find pleasing – like the ocean or dolphins – or anything you are grateful for.
+If you are new to meditation, try sitting quietly for three minutes and focusing on something you find pleasing – like the ocean or dolphins – or anything you are grateful for.
 Take a few deep breaths while you focus.
 Notice your body and be kind to your wandering mind.

 Remember, meditation is not the absence of thoughts; it is the awareness of thoughts without becoming attached to them.
 Visualize each new thought as a passenger boarding a ship that gently sails away.
 Over time you may learn a thing or two about yourself by merely watching your thoughts go by without engaging them further.
 Like anything worth doing well, meditation and letting go of thoughts requires practice, so go easy on yourself.